ClaraPasman/ClaraPasman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Economist and currently student from Master of Economics at [Universidad de San Andrés] (www.udesa.edu.ar).
+Economist and currently Master of Economics' student at [Universidad de San Andrés](www.udesa.edu.ar).

 I completed a MicroMaster in Data, Economics and Development Policy at MITx on edX.